CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02a3-Git-Ex2.md

     Click the `Create repository` button.

     Now let's push your existing local repository to the new remote repository you've created on GitHub.
-First, use the `git remote add` command to add the local repository to the remote repository (replace the URL in the example below with the URL of your new remote repository):
+First, use the `git remote add` command to add the local repository to the remote repository.
+Make sure to modify the URL in the example below before running it, replacing the `username` with your Github username:

     ```
     $ git remote add origin https://github.com/username/clus18.git